bptlab/kikosim/benchmarking/ordermanagement/DECISIONS.md

 - Sends deliver immediately on delivery_req (no randomness).

-Deferred sends

-- All outbound messages are wrapped in single‑arg `send_*` functions and are automatically delayed by ResourceAgents; durations/strategies configurable in UI.

-Progress guarantees

-- Buyer fallback ensures cases finish even if delivery arrives before pay.
-- Seller deterministically acknowledges cancellation only if consistent (before delivery_req emits), otherwise proceeds to fulfillment per policy.

-Notes / future options
+Notes

-- Tune policy weights or cancel probabilities to bias towards certain variants.
+- Tune randomization weights or durations to bias variants.
-- Add a time‑triggered wait to support "cancel after pay + cancel_ack" without stalling (would require a tiny initiator or RA timer).